blastrock/kakugo/README.rst

 What makes it different from other apps:

 - a custom SRS formula that adapts to each person's level and learning pace
-- unlimited quizz sessions that can be stopped at any time
+- unlimited quiz sessions that can be stopped at any time
 - "don't know", "maybe" and "sure" buttons that helps the software determine how well you know a character
 - a harsher penalty when the answer is wrong to ensure you learn the character well
-- kanjis similar to the one in the question are shown as answers to help you learn the subtle differences between them
+- kanji similar to the one in the question are shown as answers to help you learn the subtle differences between them
 - it's free and without ads

 Screenshots